usealto/trainx-front/README.md

 EmojiName => EmojiName.WavingHand
 ```

-You can use the `emoji` pipe to to transform the Enum to an SVG
+You can use the `emoji` pipe to transform the Enum to an SVG

 You then, have to set the height and width with CSS